pantheon-systems/documentation/source/_docs/guides/launch/03-domains.md

 ### Avoid HTTPS Interruption
 Sites that already have HTTPS working can pre-provision certificates and avoid HTTPS service interruption by verifying ownership of the domain.

-To pre-provision HTTPS, CAA records must either 1) not exist for the domain and its parent domains or 2) authorize Let's Encrypt.
+To pre-provision HTTPS, CAA records must either:

+ - Not exist for the domain and its parent domains, or
+ - Authorize Let's Encrypt.

 <div class="alert alert-danger">
 <h4 class="info">Warning</h4>